../

 Actual: SBit a -> SBit (Nand a a)

-notGateImpl returns SBit (Nand a a), while the return value expected by notGate is SBit (Not a).
-We need to prove that SBit (Not a) and SBit (Nand a a) are the same thing.
-This way, we can achieve the conversion.
+`notGateImpl` returns `SBit (Nand a a)`, while what `notGate` expects is `SBit (Not a)`.
+We need to prove that `SBit (Not a)` and `SBit (Nand a a)` are the same thing.
+In this way, conversion can be achieved.

-There are two approaches here.
-The first is to crush it with pure force, using brute-force enumeration to prove that this relationship is absolutely true:
+There are two ideas here.
+The first is to use pure force to crush it, proving by brute-force enumeration that this thing is absolutely true:

 notGateProof :: SBit a -> SBit (Nand a a) :~: SBit (Not a)